CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 7. If the above command succeeds, the application is ready for submission.
 Otherwise, fix any errors and try again.
 8. Use `deactivate` to exit the virtual environment and return to your normal terminal.

+For more information on Flipper Application Catalog contribution requirements, see [here][link-flipper-application-catalog-contribution].

 <p align="right">[ <a href="#index">Back to top</a> ]</p>

 ## Contributions <a name="contributions"></a>